jamiepearcey/react-scoped-stylesheet/README.md

 # React Scoped Stylesheet

 **React Scoped Stylesheet** brings the power and simplicity of Vue's scoped styles to React.
-It's essentially CSS Modules, but with the added benefits of natural CSS cascade and flexible style sharing.

-## Overview

-In Vue, scoped styles just work, allowing you to encapsulate CSS without sacrificing the natural cascade of styles.
-React Scoped Stylesheet leverages this concept by processing your CSS at build time, adding a unique scope identifier to each stylesheet.
-This identifier is then returned for you to pass to one or more components as needed—enabling both component isolation and selective cascading.

-> **Why?**
-> CSS Modules isolate styles completely, eliminating the cascade that often makes CSS so powerful.
-With React Scoped Stylesheet, you get the best of both worlds:
-> - **Isolation:** Prevent style leakage to the global scope.
-> - **Cascade:** Allow natural CSS inheritance within your component tree.
-> - **Flexibility:** Share a scoped style across multiple components, giving you complete control over your styling architecture.
+It's essentially CSS Modules, but where styles are naturally scoped to the component level, and you can share styles across components by passing the scope identifier.
+This avoids the need to manually scope every classname to the selector block.

 ## Key Features